KyleBooth/scheduling-course/lecture9/README.md

 ### Modeling in MiniZinc

 In this course, we will be looking at implementations of our various models in MiniZinc.
 MiniZinc is a high-level modeling software that allows users to model problems using _mixed integer linear programming_ (MILP) or _constraint programming_ (CP).
+Once modeled in the software, the program implements a highly efficient branch-and-bound (so that you don't have to!).

 In lecture 9, you saw an introduction to MILP modeling with the _0-1 knapsack problem_ and _single machine scheduling_.

 #### Installation